-President Reagan was known as the "Great Communicator" because of his ability to speak to the American public in a manner that was insightful, intelligent, and respectful.
-Unfortunately, this has led to the misconception of what being a good communicator is really all about.
+President Reagan was known as the "Great Communicator" because of his ability to grasp what the American public was feeling and then speak to the American public in a manner that was insightful, intelligent and respectful.

 Communication is not just about our ability to present a clear thought or position.

-Communication is defined as a process by which we assign and convey meaning in an attempt to create shared understanding.
+Communication is defined as a PROCESS by which we assign and convey meaning in an attempt to create shared understanding.
 This process requires a vast repertoire of skills in intrapersonal and interpersonal processing, listening, observing, speaking, questioning, analyzing, and evaluating.

 The human brain has difficulty seeing two opposed pictures, views and concepts simultaneously.
 It can, when trained properly, move between the two.
 However seeing them at the same time remains a challenge.
-For example, in Rubin's Vase, Exhibit 1 you will see either the vase or the two faces.
+For example, in Rubin's Vase, Exhibit 1, you will see either the vase or the two faces.
 You may have the ability to see both of the images of the vase or the two faces, however, you cannot see both at the same time, but rather jump from one image to the other.

-Exhibit 1.
-Rubin's Vase.
+Exhibit 1, Rubin's Vase

-Safety and productivity can fall into this same pattern.
-Most people believe these two are at odds with each other.
-In order to increase productivity, you must sacrifice safety.
-Or, in order to increase safety, you must compromise productivity.
-A core challenge for the EHSBP is to bridge this issue, demonstrating to employees and management alike that both can be achieved.
-This is primarily done by never addressing just one of the two in any presentation, but maintaining a focus on, and communication of, meeting both goals.
+Safety and productivity can fall into this same picture.
+Most people believe they are at odds with each other rather than two parts of the same picture.
+These people believe that in order to increase productivity you must sacrifice safety, or, in order to increase safety, you must compromise productivity.
+A core challenge for the EHSBP is to bridge this issue demonstrating to employees and management alike that both can, and must be, achieved together.
+This is primarily done by always addressing both factors in any presentation.
+Rather than maintaining a focus on the EHS goal you must always include the effect on productivity and meeting both goals.

 Nothing reinforces strategic objectives more than measurement and tying results to incentive compensation.
-While some common measures are used by best-practices firms, the key assessment items vary significantly according to the strategic emphasis of a given firm.

-Measurements are compared historically, internally and externally.
-High-performing firms want to show progress from year to year in their key performance measures.
-Comparing current and past scores on concepts such as reduction in lost time, near misses, TIR, etc. are common ways of determining if progress is being made.
+Measurements are compared historically, internally, and externally.
+High performing firms want to show progress from year to year in their key performance measures.
+Comparing current and past scores on concepts such as reduction in lost time, near misses, TIR etc. are common ways of determining if progress is being made.
 While these are the foundation of a company's internal EHS performance measures, many firms also want to see how they are doing on these measures relative to comparison firms.

 But it is not sufficient to simply know the EHS numbers.
-These measures must then be placed in comparison to business unit performance.
-Did profits increase while EHS stats declined?
+These measures must then be translated into dollars and their positive or negative impact on cash flow, productivity and profits.
+Did EHS incidents decrease but injury costs increase or not change at all?
+Did profits increase while EHS stats declined or vice versa?
 If so, what value is placed on gains in profits at the expense of a rise in injuries or accidents?
 Did EHS stats improve while the overall profitability declined?
-If so, are the EHS procedures so strict that the business cannot turn a viable profit, or is there no correlation between the two?
+If so, are the EHS procedures so strict that the business cannot turn a viable profit or is there no correlation between the two?

-Having the ability to see beyond our specific sphere of influence and realize the interrelated impact that our function has on all areas of the organization is the end goal of the EHSBP
+Having the ability to see beyond our specific sphere of influence and realize the interrelated impact that our function has on all areas of the organization is the end goal of the Business Partner.

-Do You Want to be a Business Leader or Safety Leader?
+Do you want to be a Business Partner?